Our Breeding Philosophy

 The genetics that continually produce sound, great hunters move forward.

-That being said, we also breed our animals to make great family companions.
+We also breed our animals to make great family companions.
 We look for calm, affectionate personalities, making it easy for them to fit right in with a family “pack” that may include small children.
 We place a lot of our dogs with active families that love the outdoors.
-Just like any other dog, but especially true for dogs with high prey drive, our dogs do well with strong, consistent pack leadership obedience.
+Just like any other dog, but especially true for dogs with high prey drive, our dogs do well with strong, consistent pack leadership, obedience and plenty of exercise.

 Looking for Big Noses for Scenting

-Willow Creek started guiding at Greystone Castle in Mingus, Texas in 2010.
+Willow Creek guided for many years in Minnesota and also in Texas.
 Our dogs did well in Texas, but the weather is tough, hot and dry.
 Imagine 85 degrees, a 30 mile an hour wind and dryness due to no rain for three months.
 Those are some tough hunting conditions!
 More ideal hunting conditions include warming temperatures and high in moisture.
 When temps are cooling scent is pushed down on the ground.
 When it warms, water is evaporating and carrying scent particles with it.The drier something is, the harder it is to smell anything on it.
 There’s also Kline grass in Texas, which swallows up the birds’ scent.
 It takes a big nose and a lot of retrieving desire to be successful.
-Honker is Chad’s number one pick dog and he runs Honker on hot, full days.
-When Honker goes out to retrieve, he has a versatile design that can track and smell and dig a bird out of that stuff.
+Honker is Chad’s number one pick dog and he would run Honker on hot, full days.
+When Honker went out to retrieve, he has a versatile design that can track and smell and dig a bird out of that stuff.
 This ability is something we see more in German dogs and NAVDHA dogs.
-But, the NAVDHA dogs don’t seem to be as heat tolerant so we are bringing in some more heat tolerant dogs, utilizing some field trial lines.
+But, the NAVDHA dogs don’t seem to be as heat tolerant so we liek to add in some more heat tolerant dogs, utilizing some field trial lines.

 Why do we want a high head?